brian-burdine/tic-tac-toe/pseudocode.md

    TODO:
    1. Make table cells uniform sizes/make columns apparent at start
-   2. Making startGame the callback function for the restart button creates a new game board, need to replace the html rather than keep adding
+   2. Making startGame the callback function for the restart button creates a new game board, need to replace the html rather than keep adding (FIXED)